emilminas/copycheck/README.md

     ```

    Finally, by using the convolve function on the match matrix along the horizontal and vertical axes,
-   we attain a Boolean mask array for the reference and a Boolean mask array for the sample, respectively, that is True for each match token.
+   we attain a Boolean mask array for the reference and a Boolean mask array for the sample, respectively.
+These evaluate True for each match token.
    ```python
    # A 1D Boolean array corresponding to the length of the reference doc.
    >>> reference_mask = np.convolve(matches.any(0), np.ones((frame_size), dtype=int))